kaisadilla/judith/.info/spec.md

 Exited the loop
 ```

 2. Read a single value from the channel with `await`.
-This expression can return the `'channel_has_no_more_values'` exception if we call it after we've consumed every possible value from the channel, which means that the return type of `await` is `T | Exception`.
+This expression can return the `'channel_is_sealed'` exception if we call it after we've consumed every possible value from the channel, which means that the return type of `await` is `T | Exception`.
+Just like coroutines, you can handle exceptions when you await a value.

 ```jud
 -- all of these are of type "T | Exception".